synlp/ChiMST/README.md

 This github repository includes information about the ChiMST Corpus, which is based on our previous work [ChiMed](https://github.com/yuanheTian/ChiMed)

+## 🔥 News 🔥

+We recently released a large language model for the Chinese medical domain named ChiMed-GPT, which is trained on ChiMed data.
+For more information, please visit our [GitHub Repo](https://github.com/synlp/ChiMed-GPT).

 ## The Copyright

 The copyright of the ChiMed and ChiMST corpus belongs to [39ask](http://www.39.net/).
 We release the ChiMST corpus based on our contract with 39ask.